CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-The scogrekinhed chest is unlocked and contains 2700 copper coins, 25 bronze coins, three diamonds (each worth 100 bronze coins), and a wooden pipe adorned with platinum filigree (valued at 150 bronze coins).
+The scorched chest is unlocked and contains 2700 copper coins, 25 bronze coins, three diamonds (each worth 100 bronze coins), and a wooden pipe adorned with platinum filigree (valued at 150 bronze coins).

 Several magically preserved tomes remain on the shelves, primarily historical in nature, but one conceals a map sewn into its cover.
-The presence of the map can be detected with a successful DC 12 General Knowledge check.
+The presence of the map can be detected with a successful CL 2 General Knowledge check.
 The map indicates the location of a custom dungeon, offering a lead to the characters' next adventure upon completion of their explorations.

 ### Runecraft Forge